all-of-us/workbench/ui/README.md

 By default, this runs the server at: http://localhost:4200/.

+To automatically fix lint errors:

+`yarn lint --fix`

+Other useful helper scripts are available.
+To get a list of all available scripts:

+`yarn run`

 ## Fontawesome

 We use some [Fontawesome](https://fontawesome.com/) Pro icons.
 Fontawesome requires a license during a fresh `yarn install`.
 Delete `node_modules` and `yarn.lock` before running `yarn install` to test.
 If a license isn't found, `yarn install` will fail with the error message: